 If you are experiencing the symptoms described in this article, call your doctor now.
-Yeast infections have similar symptoms of other infections, and among them STD’s.
+Yeast infections have similar symptoms of other infections, such as STD’s.
 Proper diagnosis every time you experience these symptoms is vital for the most effective, immediate treatment, or your condition may worsen.

 Compiled using information from the following sources: